waxsd100/nobaPoliceSupportCode/README.md

     - This is a handler for all of Discord.js v13 new interaction.
 Slash-commands, Context-menus, Select-menus, and Buttons.
     - Dynamic file loading, organize your various commands in different folders to keep everything organized.
-    - Permissions and Cooldown system.
+    - Permissions and coolDown system.

 2. Legacy Command Handler

     - This is a handler for the leagacy message prefix commands.
     - Dynamic file loading, organize your various commands in different folders to keep everything organized.
-    - Permissions and Cooldown system.
+    - Permissions and coolDown system.

 3. Reusable Embeds